arikkert/ansible-role_nrpe_check_docker/README.md

         - role: role_nrpe_check_podman
           when: containers is defined

-Script that uses this role : https://github.com/arikkert/ansible-docker
+Example of a script that uses this role : https://github.com/arikkert/ansible-docker

 License
 -------